 Watch the video and read below to learn more.

 What is Accelerated Education?

-Accelerated Education (AE) is flexible, age-appropriate programming that promotes access to education in an accelerated timeframe for disadvantaged groups.
-This includes over-age and out-of-school children and youth who have missed out or had their education interrupted due to poverty, marginalization, conflict, and crisis.
-The goal of Accelerated Education programs is to provide learners with equivalent certified competencies for basic education and learning approaches that match their level of cognitive maturity.
+Accelerated Education (AE) is a flexible, age-appropriate programme, run in an accelerated timeframe, which aims to provide access to education for disadvantaged, over-age, out-of-school children and youth.
+This may include those who missed out on, or had their education interrupted by, poverty, marginalisation, conflict and crisis.
+The goal of Accelerated Education Programmes is to provide learners with equivalent, certified competencies for basic education using effective teaching and learning approaches that match their level of cognitive maturity.

 These condensed, accredited programs give older students the opportunity to cover the same ground as standard-age learners but at a much faster pace.
 The curriculum is condensed, so they can complete it in half the number of years normally required for that level, or less.
 They can also study additional material suitable for their age and where they live.
 By catching up in this way, learners can then integrate into mainstream education (in the right class for their age); transfer to the next educational level (normally secondary) or to skills-based technical and vocational education.
 Learn more with this brief on accelerated education.

 In 2016, the Accelerated Education Working Group (AEWG) developed 10 Principles for Effective Practice for Accelerated Education.
 The 10 Principles aim to clarify the essential components of an effective accelerated education program.
 Each principle contains evidence-informed best practices that can be viewed as a series of key actions or indicators to support the design, implementation, and evaluation of Accelerated Education work.

 The AEWG hypothesis is that when all 10 principles are applied well, an Accelerated Education program will facilitate significant, consistent educational gains for children and young people.

 Click to learn more about the 10 Key Principles of Accelerated Education.